CappeDiem/Discord.js-bot-template/README.md

 Say what the step will be

 ```
-After you have Node.js create a folder and do ``npm i discord.js`` to install discord.js what is the api used to connect to discord
+Install Node.js and create a folder on your computer
 ```

-And repeat
+After that

 ```
-until finished
+On windows open cmd and copy the folder location from top of the file browser
+and on cmd ty cd "then paste the location" and enter
+Then do in the cmd ``npm i discord.js`` to install discord.js
+what is the api used to connect to discord
 ```